LlamasAnonymous/3D_File_Mgmt/README.md

 - Hit enter to Add/Remove items that use the list box

+- Help button with documentation on a PDF file

+# Get started

+- Before starting the script, make sure that you execution policy is set correctly by entering the following command into a powershell admin window: Set-ExecutionPolicy Unrestricted -Force

+- For everything to work properly, you will need to clone the repo directly to your C drive.
+It should look like this: "C:\3D_File_Mgmt\all of the script files"

+- After running for the first time, you can find the shorcut from the start menu.
+The shortcut from the start is located at: "C:\3D_File_Mgmt\Misc\3D File Mgmt.lnk"

 # Good to know

-- Before starting the script, make sure that you execution policy is set correctly by entering the following command into a powershell admin window: Set-ExecutionPolicy Unrestricted -Force

-- For everything to work properly, you will need to clone the repo directly to your C drive

-- After downloading, the "3D File Mgmt" shortcut can be found in the "3D_File_Mgmt\Misc" folder

-- All of this runs with WinForms using Powershell
+- All of this runs with WinForms using Powershell!!

 - The application will auto-update